Scottish Labour

-At the 2017 general election, Scottish Labour improved their fortunes and gained six seats from the SNP, bringing its total seat tally to seven and winning a 27% share of the vote.
+At the 2017 general election, Scottish Labour improved its fortunes and gained six seats from the SNP, bringing its total seat tally to seven and winning a 27% share of the vote.
 This was the first time since the 1918 general election, 99 years previously, that Labour had finished in third place at any general election in Scotland.
-Overall, the 2017 general election marked the first time in twenty years that the Labour Party had made net gains in the UK at any election.
+Overall, the 2017 UK general election marked the first time in twenty years that the Labour Party had made net gains in the UK at any general election.
 The success was short-lived, however, and at the 2019 general election, Labour lost all new seats gained two years earlier, and again were left with Edinburgh South as their only Scottish seat in the House of Commons.
 Ian Murray has served as the MP for the constituency since 2010, and is currently one of Scotland's longest-serving MPs.
-The 2019 general election was Labour's worst result nationally in 84 years, with their lowest share of the vote recorded in Scotland since the December 1910 general election.
-The 2021 Scottish Parliament election saw Labour decline even further, achieving their lowest number of seats in Holyrood since devolution in 1999; with 22 MSPs returned to the Scottish Parliament.
-Despite this, Anas Sarwar remained as leader.
+The 2019 UK general election was Labour's worst result nationally in 84 years, with their lowest share of the vote recorded in Scotland since the December 1910 general election.
+The 2021 Scottish Parliament election saw Labour decline even further, continuing the trend of losing seats at each successive election; with 22 MSPs returned to the Scottish Parliament.
 The 2022 Scottish local elections resulted in Labour gaining 20 seats across Scottish local councils, with a slight increase in their share of the vote.
-In the 2024 general election, Scottish Labour won 37 seats, a majority of Scottish seats in Westminster.
+At the 2024 general election, Scottish Labour won 37 seats and became the largest Scottish party in the House of Commons since the 2010 UK general election.
+However, the 2026 Scottish Parliament election saw the party receive its worst results in history.